 But why struggle when you can take advantage of the modern inventions and methods that come up constantly to relieve us from hard labour?

-The magnetic window cleaner is one of those clever devices that has the potential to solve your dilemma.
-With its help the cleaning of hard to reach window corners turns into a child’s play.
+The magnetic window cleaner is one of those clever devices that have the potential to solve your dilemma.
+With its help, the cleaning of hard to reach window corners turn into a child’s play.
 Here’s how to know if this little tool is worth your investment.

 What is a magnetic window cleaner?

 A magnetic window cleaner is a plastic tool with two magnetic parts that stick together from both sides of the window.
 The one part from the inside is made with a handle to hold on so you can guide the cleaner.
 For safety reasons, most of the cleaners come with a string that may have a length of up to six meters.
 Before you start using the device you have to attach the string to your window.
 This step is necessary to secure the outside magnet from falling, and you’re good to go.